-Typically, when you hand over your RV to a dealer, they will give you a one to three month consignment period.
+Typically, when you hand over your RV to a dealer, they’ll start with a one to three-month consignment period.
 This is the amount of time they expect it will take to sell your RV.
 So, if you need to sell your RV immediately, this is not the selling method for you.
-However, if you are ok with waiting a few months, you should be perfectly fine with this method.
+However, if you are okay with waiting a few months, you should be perfectly fine with this method.

-Once your RV is in the custody of the dealer, they will get to work advertising and showing your vehicle to customers.
-They will deal with all operations and only contact you when they have offers for your vehicle to see if you are interested.
-Once the RV is sold, you will have the money transferred to you with a percentage taken out as commission.
+Once your RV is in the consignment dealer’s custody, they’ll get to work advertising and showing your vehicle to potential buyers.
+They’ll deal with all the needed day-to-day issues and only contact you when they have offers for your motorhome or travel trailer to see if you’re interested.
+Once the RV is sold, you’ll have the money transferred to you with a percentage taken out as a commission.

 How Much Does RV Consignment Cost?

 RV consignment costs can be difficult to calculate as there are several factors that influence their rate.
 It obviously varies based on the dealership and how they structure their consignment fees.
-Before you can get a price for consignment, you need to figure out what the fair market price for your RV is.
+Before you can get a price for consignment, you need to figure out what’s the fair market price for your RV.
 You can get a suggested listing price from NADA Guides.

 Typically, there are two ways consignment fees can work.
-The first is that you will pay a flat percentage of the sale price, usually between 10 and 15%.
+The first is that you’ll pay a flat percentage of the sale price between 10 and 15%.
 Alternatively, you and the dealer will agree on a target sale price and the dealer will collect the extra as commission.

 So, let’s say that you agree to list your RV for $85,000, but it sells for $92,000.
-In the first scenario the dealer gets $9200, and in the second they get $7000.
-So, in this scenario the second option is better for you.
-However, you can see how this could switch in different scenarios.
+In the first scenario, the dealer gets $9,200, and in the second they get $7,000.
+So, in this scenario, the second option is better for you.
+Yet, the consignment dealer may have a set payment schedule that they use.